eligolf/affinity_chess/README.md

  - 2 endgame positions
  - 2 late endgame positions

-The results are saved to 'test_timings_{today's date_time}.csv' in the folder '/test_positions/timing'.
+The results are saved in a csv file in the folder test_positions/timing.